 Safe food handling practices are also important.

 If you suspect that food may be spoiled or contaminated, toss it in the garbage.
 It’s better to be safe than sorry!
-You can also stay updated on current foodborne outbreaks by visiting the CDC website.
+You can also stay updated on current foodborne outbreaks by visiting the website.